jgdigitaljedi/video-game-db-supplemental-data/readme.md

 ## Data Being Collected

+NOTE: I've added "totalGames" to the consoleMasterList.json.
+The idea here is to have the total number of games released for each console in each region, but the problem has quickly become finding good data for this.
+Some consoles had a limited number of games released and I can find consistent numbers for the total.
+Others, like the NES, seem to be widely debated and have added complexity like unlicensed games.
+I'm working to find the most accurate totals possible, but just know that if you use these counts, they might not be 100% correct all of the time.

 I've been scouring the web for unique data points and will continue to do so.
 Here's the data I've scraped thus far:

 ### Console/Platform launch titles